rwcarlsen/cloudlus/README.md

 this command.
 Their can be an arbitrary number of workers and they can live locally on the same machine as the server or somewhere else in the nets.
 Cyclus jobs can be deployed and fetched to/from the server using the `cloudlus` command.
 The server also provides a simple RESTful api.
 The api consists of the following endpoints:

-* GET to `[host]/api/v1/job/[job-id]` returns a JSON object in the response body with information about the job status and any output data+files if it finished running.
+* GET to `[host]/api/v1/job/[job-id]` returns a JSON object in the response body with all known information about the job including any output data+files if it finished running.
 If the job has not finnished running yet, you can check the *Status* field of the JSON object.
 A status of "complete" or "failed" indicates the job has finished running.
 The returned JSON object roughly has the following schema:

 ```json
 {